 A Vision of Christ, the Sovereign Redeemer

-5 Then I saw a scroll in the right hand of the One who was seated upon the throne; a scroll with writing on the inside and out, and fastened with seven seals.
-2 And I saw a mighty angel, crying to all1 in a loud voice, “Who is worthy to open the scroll and to unfasten its seals?”
-3 But no one in heaven or on the earth or beneath the earth was able to open the scroll or look inside it.
+5 Then I saw a scroll in the right hand of the One seated on the throne, a scroll with writing inside and out, and fastened with seven seals.
+2 And I saw a strong angel, crying out1 in a loud voice, “Who is worthy to open the scroll and unfasten its seals?”
+3 But no one in heaven or on earth or under the earth was able to open the scroll or look inside it.
 4 So I broke down, sobbing with grief, because no one could be found who was worthy to open the scroll or look inside it.
 5 But then one of the elders said to me, “Don’t weep!
-Look, the Lion from the tribe of Judah—the Root of David—he has conquered so as to open the scroll and unfasten its seven seals!”
+Look, the Lion from the tribe of Judah—the Root of David—has overcome so as to open the scroll and unfasten its seven seals!”

-6 Then I saw a Lamb, as though he had been slain, standing between the throne with the four living creatures and the elders;2 and he had seven horns and seven eyes, which are the seven spirits of God, sent forth into all the earth.
-7 And he came up and took the scroll out of the right hand of the One who was seated upon the throne.
-8 Now when he took the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each of them having a harp and golden bowls filled with incense (which are the prayers of the saints).
-9 And they were singing a new song, saying, “You are worthy to take the scroll, and to unfasten its seals, for you were slain, and with your blood you have purchased for God men from every tribe, tongue, people, and nation; 10 and you have made them to be a kingdom and priests for our God;3 and they will reign upon the earth.”
+6 Then I saw a Lamb—as if it had been slain—standing between the elders and the throne with the four living creatures.2 And he had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.
+7 And he came up and took the scroll out of the right hand of the One seated on the throne.
+8 Now when he had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each of them having a harp and golden bowls filled with incense, which are the prayers of the saints.
+9 And they all were singing3 a new song, saying, “Worthy are you to take the scroll and to unfasten its seals, for you were slain, and with your blood you have purchased for God a people from every tribe and tongue and people and nation; 10 and you have made them a kingdom and priests to our God, and they will reign upon the earth.”

-11 Then I looked, and I heard the voice4 of many angels around the throne, the living creatures, and the elders; and in number the angels were5 myriads of myriads, and thousands of thousands, 12 all of them saying with a loud voice, “Worthy is the Lamb who was slain to receive power and riches and wisdom and strength and honor and glory and praise!”
-13 And every created being in heaven, upon the earth, beneath the earth, and upon the sea—and everything that is in them—I heard, saying, “To the One who is seated upon the throne, and to the Lamb, be praise, honor, glory, and dominion, forever and ever!”
+11 Then I looked, and I heard the voice4 of many angels around the throne, and the voice of the living creatures and the elders.
+And in number the angels were5 myriads of myriads, and thousands of thousands; 12 and with a loud voice they all were saying, “Worthy is the Lamb who was slain to receive power and riches and wisdom and strength and honor and glory and praise!”
+13 And I heard every creature in heaven and on earth and under the earth and on the sea—and everything else that is in them—saying, “To the One who is seated on the throne, and to the Lamb, be praise and honor and glory and dominion forever and ever!”
 14 And the four living creatures kept on saying, “Amen!”
 And the elders fell down and worshiped.

 - Or proclaiming

-- Or Then I saw in the midst the throne and of the four living creatures, and in the mist of the elders, a lamb
+- Lit.
+Then I saw in the midst of the throne and of the four living creatures, and in the midst of the elders, a lamb

 - Or sound